kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

   discord:  "@everyone Use the #cloud, they said.
 It will be great, they said."
 ---

-In recent years my career has taken an unforeseen turn.
+In recent years, my career has taken an unforeseen turn.
 After having worked a decade in small to medium businesses, I suddenly found myself amid very large corporations.
 Many of them on the move to the cloud.
 Some of them experiencing the move to the cloud, like a tidal wave that upends everything they have done so far in IT.

 Although this post is quite snarky in its tone, there is nothing terrible or surprising about it.
 Large corporations are slow-moving *by design*.
-You can’t just simply launch a new service or move a system somewhere else.
+You can’t just simply launch a new service or move a system elsewhere.
 There are *rules*.
-These rules, like compliance security or legal requirements, are put in place so that no individual can cause a considerable amount of damage that would tank the share price.
+These rules, like compliance, security or legal requirements, are put in place so that no individual can cause a considerable amount of damage that would tank the share price.
 Furthermore, to a degree, every employee should be *replaceable* like cogs in a machine.